alishersadikov/urlockbox_final/README.md

 If a link is currently number one in the top-10, mark it as "top link" This can be done via AJAX after the initial page load if you wish

-## Client-Side
+### Client-Side

 As an authenticated user, I can do the following in the URLockbox index without reloading the page:

-Create a new link, and see it in added to the top of the list.
-The JS is already written for this functionality.
-Just wire everything up correctly to get this to work.
-Mark a link as read or unread
+#### Mark a link as read or unread
-Next to each unread link I should see an option to "Mark as Read".
+- Next to each unread link I should see an option to "Mark as Read".
-Clicking this should visibly change the read status to true, and the change should persist.
+- Clicking this should visibly change the read status to true, and the change should persist.
-Next to each read link I should see an option to "Mark as Unread".
+- Next to each read link I should see an option to "Mark as Unread".
-Clicking this should change the read status to false, and the change should persist.
+- Clicking this should change the read status to false, and the change should persist.
-Read links should be stylistically differentiated from unread links.
+- Read links should be stylistically differentiated from unread links.
 You could gray them out or use a strike through or anything you think appropriately informs the user that their link is read or unread.
-Click a button or link to filter the list by "read" and "unread" status Filter the list of links by a search term as I type into a search box.
+- Click a button or link to filter the list by "read" and "unread" status
+- Filter the list of links by a search term as I type into a search box.
 Filter by both title and url with each key press.